flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

 ---
 # Contributing Database Support to Flyway

 Flyway follows an Open Source model for the Community edition.
 We welcome code contributions through Pull Requests on the [Flyway GitHub page](github.com/flyway/flyway).
-This article will provide help with contribting code to make Flywyay support a new database platform.
+This article will provide help with contributing code to make Flyway support a new database platform.

 Flyway supports migrations for a large number of database platforms in a unified and consistent way.
 It does this by abstracting away the details of each database into a set of classes for each platform, plus factory classes that construct the appropriate objects for the database at hand; all communication with the database is done through a JDBC connection.
 The advantage of this approach is that JDBC is a widely adopted standard; with little more than a JDBC driver and knowledge of the SQL dialect used by a database it is possible to add Flyway support.

 ## Why doesn’t Flyway accept all database support contributions?

 We welcome pull requests for database support, but not all requests are automatically accepted.
-Once support for a new datbase platform is introduced, we become responsible for ongoing maintenance.
+Once support for a new database platform is introduced, we become responsible for ongoing maintenance.
 Maintenance of a database platform has a cost, which has to be balanced against our other priorities for Flyway.
 Before we can support a database platform, we need an effective way of testing against an instance of that platform.
 This generally takes the form of a Docker image per version for on-premise databases, or a test account with a cloud provider.
 Unfortunately, it's not always possible to access a test instance without excessive cost.
 Finally, contributions need to be based on a recent fork of the Flyway repository with no merge conflicts, and also meet the high bar we set for Flyway’s code standard – we can provide advice and code review.